-We are looking for farmers who are dedicated stewards of the land; are skilled and enthusiastic teachers who have a passion for mentoring young and aspiring farmers; and have a farm philosophy that recognizes the connectedness of the land and people.
+Are you a rancher or farmer who is a dedicated steward of the land?
+Are you a skilled and enthusiastic teachers who has a passion for mentoring young and aspiring farmers?
+Do you have a farm philosophy that recognizes the connectedness of the land and people?

 About the YA Apprenticeship Program

-Over the past four years of running this program in Alberta, we have had 10 mentor host farms train 31 apprentices and we are delighted to be bringing that work across the prairies.
+Over the past 5 years of running this program in Alberta, we have had 15 mentor host farms train 45 apprentices and we are delighted to be bringing that work across the prairies.
+This year was our first year (2021) in Saskatchewan and Manitoba and we had 7 apprentices who received training on 6 different mentor farms.

 An apprenticeship that fits into your farm